 Factors that Influence Loss in H2S Sensitivity

-A Metal Oxide Sensor film which ages over time in the direction of the sensor film becoming greater in resistance will unavoidably lead to lower “as-found” H2S signal when gas tested.
+A Metal Oxide Sensor film which ages over time in the direction of the sensor film becoming greater in resistance will unavoidably lead to lower “as-found” H2S signals when gas tested.

 Higher resistances could be the result of inter-migration between the sensor film and the substrate it rests on.